-This may sound rather intense, but in reality the troops at these two forts were very friendly with each other.
-After all, part of the world is know for it’s brutally cold winters, dark evenings, and boring woods… and most of these men were related to each other regardless of what side of the “border” they came from.
+This may sound rather intense, but in reality, the troops at these two forts were very friendly with each other.
+After all, part of the world is known for its brutally cold winters, dark evenings, and boring woods… and most of these men were related to each other regardless of what side of the “border” they came from.

 Pork and Beans War

 The Pork and Beans War (a.k.a. the Aroostook Bloodless War) could have easily been the inspiration for the movie Canadian Bacon because (like in the movie) there was no actual war… just a disagreement about the official location of the border between Canada and the US.

 I’d like to think that the Port and Beans war got its name because that’s what the soldiers (read: lumberjacks, Canadian militiamen, British regulars, settlers, and American regulars) did during this skirmish… sat around in the woods, gossiped about the people in their life, and ate American canned pork and beans on a campfire while waiting for direction from absent politicians.

 Even though labelled a “bloodless war,” 38-men died (from the cold, training accidents, friendly fire, and disease), there were frequent arrests and lots of chest-thumping with sabre-rattling.
 The press had a field day because this is the most exciting thing that happened for years.

 In one story, an American posse caught Canadian Lumberjacks cutting down trees on the unoccupied land of William Eaton.
 The two groups started to fight but were interrupted when a black bear that was somehow not in hibernation in January attacked the group.